MedentzidisCharalampos/Binary-Classification-on-Structured-Data/README.md

 2. Wrap scalars into a list so as to have a batch dimension.
 3. Each feature is converted to tensor.

-The result is: `This particular pet had a 83.4 percent probability of getting adopted`.
+The Prediction is: `This particular pet had a 83.4 percent probability of getting adopted`.